Tips for managing forage intake in overweight horses & ponies

 Consider turning out at night when level of WSC may be lower

-Grass can’t photosythesise (and therefore produce sugar) without sunlight and provided it is warm enough (the soil temperature needs to be consistently above 5°C, fructan will be used for growth overnight.
+Grass can’t photosynthesise (and therefore produce sugar) without sunlight and provided it is warm enough (the temperature needs to be consistently above 5°C), fructan will be used for growth overnight.

-Grazing muzzles have been shown to reduce grass intake by an average of 80% in ponies turned out for 3 hours, but results vary between individuals so it’s important to monitor your horse’s weight, body condition and behaviour.
+Grazing muzzles have been shown to reduce grass intake by approximately 80% in ponies turned out for 3 hours, but results vary between individuals so it’s important to monitor your horse’s weight, body condition and behaviour.
 Some horses may gain weight if only wearing a muzzle for part of their time at pasture so consider stabling or non-grass turnout for the remainder of the day.
 Always introduce your horse/ pony to wearing a muzzle gradually, do not leave him unsupervised until you are confident is happy to graze and drink whilst wearing it, and never leave it on 24/7.
+Speak to a nutritionist for more advice on using a grazing muzzle safely.

 Ideally feed a low WSC hay.
 Although haylage is not automatically higher in calories or sugar, it may be more palatable.
-It also has higher and variable water content which means unless you have it analysed, it can be difficult to know how much ‘actual haylage’ and how much water you are feeding.
+It also has higher and more variable water content which means unless you have it analysed, it can be difficult to know how much your horse is eating on a dry matter basis (the water content doesn't count towards your horse's forage intake).

 Soaking hay helps to reduce the sugar (WSC) content and of course, less sugar means less calories!
 Just remember that losses are highly variable which means soaking doesn’t guarantee suitability for laminitics.
 Due to a loss of nutrients (and therefore dry matter) into the water, each haynet will contain less ‘hay’ and more water post soaking.
-As a guide, increase the amount of hay you soak by 20%.
+As a guide, increase the amount of hay you soak by 20% unless you are feeding ad lib.

 Consider having your forage analysed